suchov/suchov.github.io/cv.md

 - We build couple modular applications with Python, Django, a bunch of microservices using Node, React, Angular
 - Delivering projects in multi-stakeholder environments

-#### [Ruby Garage](https://rubygarage.org/)(2012 June - 2013 January) Dnipropetrovsk, Ukraine
+#### [Cloverpop](https://www.cloverpop.com/) (2013 Jan - 2014 December) Kyiv, Ukraine

-Project/Sales Manager

-- Project Management
-- Recruitment
-- Customer requirements and expectations management
-- Pre-Sales and Post-Sales activity
-- New marketing channels exploration
+Software Engineer

+- Full stack web developer worked with RoR and JS on Front End
+- Implement features from design to deliver customers

-#### [R&R Music Ltd](https://www.linkedin.com/company/1938618) (2012 January - 2012 June) Kyiv, Ukraine
+#### [R&R Music Ltd](https://www.linkedin.com/company/1938618) (2012 January - 2012 October) Kyiv, Ukraine

-Software Developer
+Software Engineer

 - Developing features in an agile environment using Ruby on Rails, HTML, CSS and JavaScript
 - Managing code with unit tests and GitHub

-#### [Tuto](http://tuto.bigopt.com/) (2008 August - 2012 January) Kyiv, Ukraine
+#### [Tuto](http://tuto.bigopt.com/) (2008 September - 2011 December) Kyiv, Ukraine

 Head of IT department

-- Building automation system for product registration from scratch
+- Built automation system for company from scratch
-- Creating and leading the IT department from scratch
+- Create and leade the IT department

 #### [Periodica](http://www.periodik.com.ua/) (2004 September - 2008 August) Kyiv, Ukraine